XelerT/hashtable/utils/RAW_README.md

 !*!*!* 8*!*!*!
 </pre>

-We don't have any difference in time performance but make cache-misses worse.
+We have small difference in time performance but we made cache-misses worse.

 ## Conclusion